Phil Klay: Writing and teaching career

-He is a contributor to Granta.
+Klay is a contributor to Granta.
 He has also reviewed fiction for The New York Times, The Washington Post, and Newsweek.
 His stories have appeared in collections as well, including The Best American Non-Required Reading 2012 (Mariner Books) and Fire and Forget (Da Capo Press, 2013).
 He has conducted several interviews with other writers and published them on The Rumpus.

 Princeton University named him a Hodder Fellow for the 2015-2016 academic year.
 In 2018, he headed the five-member jury that awarded the first Aspen Words Literary Prize.
 In July 2018, Klay was named 2018 winner of the George W. Hunt, S.J., Prize for Journalism, Arts & Letters in the category Cultural & Historical Criticism.